jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Attaching Maori authority credits
 (1) When a Maori authority makes a taxable Maori authority distribution, it may attach a Maori authority credit to the distribution.
 Maori authority credit ratio
-(2) A distribution referred to in subsection (1) must have a Maori authority credit ratio calculated using the formula— credit attached net distribution.
+(2) A distribution referred to in subsection (1) must have a Maori authority credit ratio calculated using the formula—credit attachednet distribution.
 Definition of items in formula
 (3) In the formula,—
   (a) credit attached is the amount of Maori authority credit attached to the distribution: